eberhara/twilio-call-proxy/README.md

 **Twilio -> twilio-call-proxy -> Internal backends**

-This service works as a proxy which receives the stream of Twilio ongoing phone calls and pipe them to one more backends so they handle it properly.
+This service works as a proxy which receives the stream of Twilio ongoing phone calls and pipe them to one or more backends so they handle it properly.

 The following requirements are supported:
 - Proxy ongoing calls to one or more internal backends